jasonhazel/Qwork/README.md

 There is a lot of work that is still needed.
 All feedback is welcome!

-* Rough draft of the logic behind rendering views is in place.
-It isn't really flexible yet.

 ## Documentation

 Since GitHub offers a wiki, [I'm going to use it](https://github.com/mrhazel/Qwork/wiki)

 ## Known Issues

 Considering that there isn't much going on yet, anything that hasn't been implemented can be considered a known 'issue.'
 If you find a bug/issue, please let me know.

-## TODO

-* Documentation
-	* Actually use the wiki provided by GitHub.
-	* Not focusing on until more functionality is in place.
-	* Need to add some docblocks and then generate PHPDoc documentation.
-	* Put together examples
-* Write tests
-* Refactor all the things.